Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

 Installing the edX Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The edX Platform is packaged in a VirtualBox image, or box.
-The box for the edX Aspen.1 release is 2.78GB.
+The edX Platform is packaged in a VirtualBox image, or "box".
+The size of the box for the edX Aspen.1 release is 2.78GB.

 So, it will take a while to download.